 Commit firmly – and communicate openly

 Deep engagement by Federal leadership and clear forms of communication that effectively manage expectations are essential, especially for larger collaborations which may unfold over months and years.
 Joe Kochan reflects that at the beginning, US Ignite struggled with a “slightly unrealistic” point of view regarding the timeline for working with Federal partners.
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016] The organization realized that each piece of collaboration involving external organizations – partnership announcements with agencies, White House events, developing fact sheets – could be time consuming, but are of “chicken and egg” nature to the engagement: “Companies really value being a part of [high visibility collaborations], so it’s important,” Kochan says, but getting Federal partners on board requires a certain threshold of company commitments.
+[Kochan, J., phone interview , August 16, 2016] The organization realized that each piece of collaboration involving external organizations – partnership announcements with agencies, White House events, developing fact sheets – could be time consuming, but are of “chicken and egg” nature to the engagement: “Companies really value being a part of [high visibility collaborations], so it’s important,” Kochan says, but getting Federal partners on board requires a certain threshold of company commitments.
 “You cannot have one without the other,” he explains.
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016]
+[Kochan, J., phone interview , August 16, 2016]

 Trying to advance public and private efforts in parallel must be aligned with a realistic understanding of the mechanics and timeline for Federal processes.
 It is also important for strong relationship building to occur early on, as partnerships can be tested.
 For instance, budget cycle timelines do not always align easily, and approval processes may pose additional hurdles.
 Genuine embrace of a co-creative approach to partnering and a firm commitment to the goals and objectives outlined at the outset of the effort are important foundations when challenges arise.